IbrahimNM/iSeefood/README.md

 </p>

 ## What Is This?
-  A python module to recognize the existence of food in images by using a trained AI.
+  A python module to recognize the existence of food in images by using a trained AI - [SFCA](https://github.com/wsu-wacs/seefood).
 ## Prerequisites
 In order to run the iSeefood module, you need to install the following packages:
   * Numpy